 7.1 Motion Practice 12

+7.2 Brief of an Amicus Curiae 17

-8.1 General Rules of Pleading 16
+8.1 General Rules of Pleading 17

-9.1 Request for Three-Judge Court 17
+9.1 Request for Three-Judge Court

-9.2 Requirement to File a Civil RICO Statement 17
+9.2 Requirement to File a Civil RICO Statement 18

-10.1 Form of Papers 17
+10.1 Form of Papers 18

-11.1 Appearance and Withdrawal of Attorney 19
+11.1 Appearance and Withdrawal of Attorney 20

 12.1 Defenses and Objections/Motions under Fed.R.Civ.P.
 Rule 12

-13.1 Counterclaims and Cross-claims.
+13.1 Counterclaims and Crossclaims

-14.1 Impleader 20
+14.1 Impleader 21

-15.1 Amended and Supplemental Pleadings 20
+15.1 Amended and Supplemental Pleadings 21

-16.1 Civil Case Management 21
+16.1 Civil Case Management

-16.2 Discovery Cut-Off 23
+16.2 Discovery Cut-Off

-7.1 Motion Practice (amended January 1, 2021)
+7.1 Motion Practice (amended January 1, 2024)

 - (a) Briefing Schedule.
 Motions are decided without oral argument unless scheduled by the Court.
 Parties may make a written request for oral argument, which is subject to the discretion of the presiding judge.
 In any such requests for oral argument, the parties should specify the ground(s) for the request (e.g., the need of an inexperienced lawyer to gain experience in the courtroom, the need to respond to arguments presented in the last-filed brief, the need to advise the Court of recently occurring events or arguments regarding new controlling or persuasive case law, and/or the need to help familiarize the Court with the case's complex facts and/or procedural history given the length of time that has passed since the Court last reviewed the case or the fact that the case has recently been transferred from another judge, etc.).
 In accordance with Local Rule 7.1(b)(5), a movant requesting oral argument must state the grounds therefore in its Notice of Motion. - 1.
 Dispositive Motions.
-Unless otherwise ordered by the Court, the opposing party must file and serve its opposition papers no more than TWENTY ONE (21) DAYS after service of the motion.
+Unless the Court orders otherwise, the moving party must file all motion papers with the Court and serve them upon any pro se parties.
+Unless otherwise ordered by the Court, the opposing party must file and serve its opposition papers no more than TWENTY-ONE (21) DAYS after service of the motion.
 The moving party must file and serve its reply papers, if any, including a memorandum of law that may not exceed (10) pages in length, no more than SEVEN (7) DAYS after service of the response papers.
 A surreply is not permitted. - 2.
 Non-Dispositive Motions.
 Prior to making any non-dispositive motion before the assigned Magistrate Judge, the parties must make good faith efforts among themselves to resolve or reduce all differences relating to the non-dispositive issue.
 If, after conferring, the parties are unable to arrive at a mutually satisfactory resolution, the party seeking relief must then request a court conference with the assigned Magistrate Judge.